GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 Notice how all our fields have a colon and some identifier attached to them, these are "semantics".
 Semantics that are preceded by `SV` are called "system-value semantics" and their meaning and usage is defined by D3D11. `SV_Position` for example means that the field `position` will be used by D3D11 as the actual output of the vertex shader.
-Everything else are "user defined semantics" and their naming is up to the shader author.
-These are used to pass userdata between shader stages.
+Everything else are "user defined semantics" and their naming is up to us.
+These are used to pass data between shader stages.

 Then we have our `VSOutput`, which has our vertices in the first field `position` and our color in the second field `color`.